klee16/resume/README.md

 ###  RSA-Encryption-Decryption

-[RSA-Encryption-Decryption](https://github.com/klee16/RSA-Encryption-Decryption) is a script allowing the user to create RSA Encryption and Decryption Keys
+[RSA-Encryption-Decryption](https://github.com/klee16/RSA-Encryption-Decryption) is a script allowing the user to create RSA Encryption and Decryption Keys :lock: :unlock:

 ### Sports Graphs

 [Sports Graphs](https://github.com/klee16/SportsGraphs) is a flask applicaiton that allows users to compare and visualize players perfomance against each other through user specified parameters (seasons, teams, etc.)

-Sports Currently Avalaible: Basketball
+Sports Currently Avalaible: Basketball :basketball:
-Fututre Sports: Football , Soccer, Baseball and more
+Fututre Sports: Football :football: , Soccer :soccer: , Baseball :baseball: and more

 ### Sports News Aggregator
-[Sports News Aggregator](https://github.com/klee16/SportsNewsAggrigator) is a scrypting allowing the user to scrape the web for popular sports new articles and presnets links to each.
+[Sports News Aggregator](https://github.com/klee16/SportsNewsAggrigator) is a script allowing the user to scrape the web for popular sports new articles and presnets links to each. :football: :soccer: :baseball: :newspaper:

 ## R/HTML